Integral points on Markoff type cubic surfaces

 and $\mathfrak{v}_{F}(k):=\vert V_{k,F}(\mathbb{Z})\vert$.
 The basic question is for which $k$ is $V_{k,F}(\mathbb{Z})\neq \emptyset$, or more generally infinite or Zariski dense in $V_{k,F}$ ?

-A prime example for us is $F=S$, the sum of three cubes:
+A prime example is $F=S$, the sum of three cubes:

-There are obvious local congruence obstructions, namely that $V_{k,S}(\mathbb{Z})=\emptyset$ if $k \equiv 4,\, 5\, ({\rm mod}\, 9)$, but beyond that it is possible that the answers to all three questions is yes for all the other $k$'s, which we call the \textit{admissible} values (see \cite{MorBook}, \cite{CV94}).
+There are obvious local congruence obstructions, namely that $V_{k,S}(\mathbb{Z})=\emptyset$ if $k \equiv 4\ \text{or}\ 5\, ({\rm mod}\, 9)$, but beyond that it is possible that the answers to all three questions is yes for all the other $k$'s, which we call the \textit{admissible} values (see \cite{MorBook}, \cite{CV94}).
 It is known that strong approximation in its strongest form fails for $V_{k,S}(\mathbb{Z})$; the global obstruction coming from an application of cubic reciprocity (\cite{Cas85}, \cite{HB92}, \cite{CThW12}).
 Moreover, \cite{Le} and \cite{Be} show that $V_{1,S}(\mathbb{Z})$ is Zariski dense in $V_{1,S}$.

-The case when the cubic polynomial $F(x_1,x_2,x_3)$ factors into linear factors is a torus and it can be studied algebraically using divisor theory, and is apparently quite different to our irreducible $F$.
+The case when the cubic polynomial $F(x_1,x_2,x_3)$ factors into linear factors can be studied algebraically using divisor theory, and is apparently quite different to our irreducible $F$.
 If $F$ is the split norm form $N({\bf x})=x_{1}x_{2}x_{3}$, then every $V_{k,N}$ is non-empty, and for $k$ non-zero, $\mathfrak{v}_{N}(k)$ is finite and is a divisor function.

 For a $\mathbb{Q}$-anistropic torus given by $N({\bf x})={Nm}_{K\slash\mathbb{Q}}(\alpha_{1}x_{1}+\alpha_{2}x_{2}+\alpha_{3}x_{3})$, where $\alpha_{1},\,\alpha_{2},\,\alpha_{3}$ is a $\mathbb{Z}$-basis of an order in a cubic number field $K$, the Dirichlet Unit Theorem coupled with the action ${\bf w} \rightarrow u{\bf w}$ of the unit group on the homogeneous space and the theory of divisors, allows for the study of $V_{k,N}({\mathbb Z})$.
 It consists of a finite number $\mathfrak{h}_{N}(k)$ of orbits (putting $\mathfrak{h}_{N}(k) =\mathfrak{v}_{N}(k)=0$ if $V_{k,N}=\emptyset$), is infinite if it is non-empty and is Zariski dense if $K$ is totally real.
 The dependence of $\mathfrak{h}_{N}(k)$ on $k$ is subtle, especially if the class number $H$ of the order is not one.
 Most $k$'s are not represented; in fact \cite{Odo75} shows that